Degra02/GAL-Solver/README.md

 ## Problems with parameter
 Solving matrices with a 'k' parameter is still something we have not found a way to solve but we will be working on it.
-Just like with eigenvalues and eigenvectors, do not hesitate to contact us.
+Do not hesitate to contact us.